-138. The Coastal Zone Management Unit, may lead the establishment of a Regional Coastal and Ocean Observation System, which shall be managed by an organizational body that is established by contract or memorandum with Coastal Zone Management Unit and regional level States and private interests, with the responsibility of engaging public and private sectors in designing, operating and improving regional coastal and ocean systems, for the provision of data and information that meet the needs of user groups from respective Caribbean regions.
+137. The Coastal Zone Management Unit, may lead the establishment of a Regional Coastal and Ocean Observation System, which shall be managed by an organizational body that is established by contract or memorandum with CZMU and regional level States and/or private interests, with the responsibility of engaging public and private sectors in designing, operating and improving regional coastal and ocean systems, for the provision of data and information that meet the needs of user groups from respective Caribbean regions.

-Elements: national coastal and ocean observation system
+Elements - national coastal and ocean observation system

-- 139. In order to fulfill the objectives of the National Coastal and Ocean Observation System, the system shall be national in scope and consist of - (a) government assets to fulfill national and international coastal and ocean observation missions and priorities; - (b) private investor or developer assets to fulfill national coastal and ocean observation missions and priorities; - (c) non-government assets, including a network of regional coastal and ocean observation systems to fulfill regional and national coastal and ocean observation missions and priorities;

-- (d) observing, modelling, data management and communication systems for timely integration and dissemination of data and information products from the National Coastal and Ocean Observation System, including data collection procedure reviews at the national and regional level, to make recommendations for data collection standards across the National Coastal and Ocean Observation System to meet national coastal and ocean observation, applied research, and weather forecasting needs; - (e) product development system to transform observations into products in a readily usable and understandable format; - (f) coastal and ocean research and development program conducted under the guidance of Coastal Zone Management Unit.
+- 138. In order to fulfill the objectives of the national coastal and ocean observation system, the system shall be national in scope and consist of - (a) government assets to fulfill national and international coastal and ocean observation missions and priorities; - (b) non-government assets, including a network of regional coastal and ocean observation systems to fulfill regional and national coastal and ocean observation missions and priorities; - (c) observing, modelling, data management and communication systems for timely integration and dissemination of data and information products from the System, including data collection procedure reviews at the national and regional level, to make recommendations for data collection standards across the System to meet national coastal and ocean observation, applied research, and weather forecasting needs; - (d) product development system to transform observations into products in a readily usable and understandable format; - (e) coastal and ocean research and development program conducted under the guidance of CZMU.